Lucy-Family-Institute/CSSR-Workshop-Scrapy/WebScraping.md

 >
 > ![Request-Response](source/HTTP_Request_Response.png)
 >  ### How is HTTP related to Webscraping?
-> Webscraping is following the HTTP protocol by sending automated requests to remote server, instead of parsing and displaying the response in a browser (e.g. Chrome, Safari), the script parse the response and extract the desired information.
+> Webscraping follows the HTTP protocol by sending automated requests to remote server.
+Instead of parsing and displaying the response in a browser (e.g. Chrome, Safari), the script parses the response and extracts the desired information.
 >
 > ### Frequent HTTP Status Code:
 > ![404](source/google404.webp)